ProcStack/procstack.github.io/AboutMe/Web_Dev.htm.md

 Web Dev Experience :

-   JavaScript has been a personal hobby of mine for some 28-29 years now, starting age 9 to 10 on GeoCities.
+   JavaScript has been a personal hobby of mine for some 28-29 years now, starting around age 9-10 on GeoCities.

      But I barely know any frameworks,